lalawue/mooncake/docs/mooncake_language.md

 ## Extension

-'extension' is the only way to extend class/struct variable/method
+'extension' is the only way to extend class/struct variable/method, the limitation is can not override exist variable/method.

 - support extend class from struct, or extend struct from class
-- defined new variable/method for class/struct
+- define new variable/method for class/struct
-- extension a class/struct at once
+- can extend class/struct multiple times

 ```lua
 class ClsA {